Ferreouz/beecrowd/README.md

 # BeeCrowd challenges

-Some challenges solves for the sake of learning algorithms and developing logical thinking
+Some challenges solved for the sake of learning algorithms and developing logical thinking